virtualSharif/imscout24/run-readme.md

 	INFO 28729 --- [           main] d.i.webapp.WebApplication                : Started WebApplication in 14.232 seconds (JVM running for 14.732)

+##### b.
+Using Docker and Maven :
+You don't need to install java or any other dependency

+     mvn clean install dockerfile:build

+Once your docker image is successfully created please run the below command to run the application

+    docker run -p 8080:8080 -t springio/webapp

 ------------------------------------------------------------------------------------------------------------------------
 ##### Step 3. to check whether REST APIs of application is working or not.
 Open browser and go to below url: